jacobhm98/jacobhm98.github.io/content/posts/chess_mcp.md

 So, if you wanted to create a software engineering agent, you'd need to hook it up with an MCP server for each of the above mentioned examples in order for it to carry out all the tasks you'd expect a software engineer to carry out.

-Of course, given today's agents, I really doubt this is a sufficient advancement, but I do think it's a required precondition.
+Of course, given today's agents, I really doubt this is a sufficient advancement, but I do think it's a necessary precondition.

 ## The project

 Alright, so I knew I wanted to vibe code something.
-And I knew that the MCP is interesting, and likely to become more and more relevant as LLMs continue to develop.
+And I knew that the MCP is interesting and likely to become more and more relevant as LLMs continue to develop.
 1 + 1 = vibe coded MCP server.

 Doing what?